-A. Signs

-- 1. Monument Signs One ground sign, monument type with a maximum height of 6'shall be permitted on each lot.
+- A. Signs - 1.
+Monument Signs One ground sign, monument type with a maximum height of 6'shall be permitted on each lot.
 Total area of sign not to exceed 250 square feet.
 Sign structure materials shall be comparable with materials used on the facade of the principal building. - 2.
-Wall Signs and Marquee Signs One wall sign or marquee sign shall be permitted for each building or tenant in multi-tenant building.
-Signs shall only be permitted on the side of building with main public entrance. - 3.
-One 25' pole sign will be allowed in the GGO zone per development.
+Wall Signs and Marquee Signs One wall sign or marquee sign shall be permitted per building side. - 3.
+One 25' pole sign will be allowed in the GGO zone per development. - 4.
+Other signs may be permitted, in the sole discretion of the Planning and Development Director, if the sign is small in scale, is directional in nature and meets the intent of this section.